-Students must have completed a minimum of Advanced French II and have a minimum GPA of 3.3.
+Students must have completed a minimum of Advanced French II and have a minimum GPA of 3.3 at the time of application.
 This is a competitive program.
 Applicants are highly encouraged to take French the two semesters that precede their term abroad.
 Applications are due in October for the spring term.

 This program is not an appropriate back up for another Paris-based program.

 CUPA (Center for University Programs Abroad) was founded in 1963 to assist American undergraduate students in designing individualized study programs in Paris.
 Today CUPA has formal agreements with the Universities of Paris III - Sorbonne Nouvelle, Paris IV - Sorbonne, Paris IX-Dauphine and Paris X- Nanterre, the Institut Catholique, as well as with a variety of institutes throughout Paris.
 In addition, courses are offered at the CUPA Paris Center.
 The CUPA Paris Center is located in the sixth arrondissement, close to the Luxembourg Gardens and Saint Germain des Près.

 Students are placed with host families selected by the CUPA Paris staff.
 Students complete a housing questionnaire and their preferences are considered when making housing placements.
 Breakfasts and dinners are taken with the host families.

 The program officially runs from late January through the end of May.
 However, some exams may run through June.
 Students with June exams are required to remain in Paris until these courses have officially ended.
 Students may not request early exams in order to facilitate early departure.

 Language of Instruction is French.

 Fields of study include: Literature, Philosophy, Psychology, Sociology, Languages, History, Economics, Art History, Studio Arts.

 NOTE: This program is not appropriate for students seeking business or political science coursework.